Burke & Hare (1972 film)

-Burke & Hare, sometimes called Burke and Hare or The Horrors of Burke and Hare, is a 1972 horror film, directed by Vernon Sewell, and starring Derren Nesbitt, Harry Andrews, and Glynn Edwards.
-It is based on the true life story of the Burke and Hare murders, and was the last film to be directed by Vernon Sewell.
-Typically for its time the film is considerably more sexual that most of its counterparts, and much of the plot focusses on brothel activities.
+Burke & Hare (also known as Burke and Hare, The Horrors of Burke and Hare and The Body Snatchers) is a 1972 British horror film directed by Vernon Sewell and starring Derren Nesbitt, Harry Andrews, and Glynn Edwards.
+It is based on the true story of the Burke and Hare murders, and was the last film to be directed by Sewell.